JohnBetaCode/Social-Distancing-Analyser/README.md

 <img src="./media/figures/social_distancing_demo.gif" alt="drawing" width="1000"/>
 </p>

-<sub>#computer-vision #Ai #object-detection #YOLO #covid19 #extrinsic #intrinsic #calibration #social-distancing #OpenCV #tensorflow #cuda #nvidia</sub>
+<sub>#computer-vision #Ai #object-detection #YOLO #covid19 #extrinsic #intrinsic #calibration #social-distancing #OpenCV #OpenSource </sub>

 ---
-### **1. Install Anaconda Environment**
+### **Install Anaconda Environment**

-Anaconda is the preferred method of installing SafeDistanceDetector dependencies on Linux Systems.
+Anaconda is the preferred method of installing SafeDistanceDetector dependencies on Linux Systems (Only for Extrinsic and Intrinsic Calibration).
 Anaconda is a data science platform for scientific computing and makes managing machine learning libraries significantly easier.
 Native installation of these libraries is possible, but native un-installation of these libraries can be significantly painful and introduce significantly much more bloat. which is why We DO not will not be supporting that method of installation.

 To download the installer, follow this link and download the Anaconda platform for Linux x64. https://www.anaconda.com/distribution/#linux.